gabrielvincent/switcharoo/README.md

 ### Env Variables

 - `HYPRSHELL_NO_LISTENERS`: Disable all config listeners (config file, css file, hyprland config, monitor count)
-- `HYPRSHELL_SHOW_OUTPUT`: Show the output of an opened application in the terminal.
+- `HYPRSHELL_HIDE_OUTPUT`: Dont show the output of a command started by the launcher. (output is only visible if the program exists after 2 seconds)
 - `HYPRSHELL_NO_ALL_ICONS`: Don't check for all icons on fs and just use the ones provided by the `gtk4` icon theme.
 - `HYPRSHELL_RELOAD_TIMEOUT`: Set the timeout for reloading the config file in milliseconds (default: `1000`).